cvbarros/cvbarros.io/site/content/post/pipelines-as-code-teamcity.md

 ---

 <!-- toc -->
+# Introduction

+## Terraform Provider
+This post talks about the reasoning behind the project [terraform-provider-teamcity](https://github.com/cvbarros/terraform-provider-teamcity).
+We'll be looking on how to apply pipelines as code for Jetbrains' TeamCity CI server using Terraform.

-# Why Pipelines as Code?
+## Why Pipelines as Code?

 Nowadays, _Continuous Integration_ is a common practice for most software development workflows.
 The idea of having code being managed, tested and deployed from a central location is mainstream enough that most can take it for granted.
 This pratice's maturity allowed the evolution of _Continuous Delivery_ and _Continuous Deployment_, which states that a given repository is always kep in a state stable enough to be shipped to production, at any time.